Kevin Phillips (English footballer): Stoke City

-In June 2018 Phillips joined as first-team coach to Gary Rowett at Stoke City.
+In June 2018, Phillips joined as first-team coach to Gary Rowett at Stoke City.
 He left Stoke on 8 January 2019.

 South Shields

 On 16 January 2022, Phillips was appointed as manager of Northern Premier League Premier Division club South Shields.
 Despite being favourites to win the league, South Shields finished second and lost in the play-off semi-finals to Warrington Town in Phillips' first season as manager.

+Phillips secured promotion in his second season with the club, winning the league title with two games to spare with a 1–0 victory at Whitby Town.
+He departed the club by mutual consent on 22 April 2023.

+Hartlepool United

+On 20 January 2024, Phillips was appointed as head coach of National League club Hartlepool United.
+Hartlepool had been relegated from League Two in the previous season and were in 16th position, four points above the relegation zone prior to Phillips' appointment.
+His first match with Hartlepool was a 2–1 home win against York City on 27 January.
+Hartlepool finished the season in 12th position.
+On 27 April 2024, Phillips' departure was confirmed after his contract expired.
+Following his departure from Hartlepool, a statement from Phillips' representatives said that the club had offered him a two-year contract before later withdrawing their offer of a new contract.
+Phillips himself added that: "I have thoroughly enjoyed working at Hartlepool United and with all the existing staff there".
+Hartlepool won 7 games from 16 during his tenure.

+AFC Fylde

+On 8 October 2024, Phillips was appointed head coach of National League side AFC Fylde.

+On 19 February 2025, four months after taking charge, Phillips was relieved of his duties.

 International career

 Between April 1999 and February 2002, Phillips made eight appearances for England but failed to score.
 His debut came when he was one of five international debutants selected by manager Kevin Keegan for the friendly match away to Hungary.
-Phillips had an opportunity to score in the first half, but his shot hit the keeper's legs.
+Phillips had an opportunity to score in the first half, but his shot hit Gábor Király's legs.
 In the 74th minute, Phillips was replaced by fellow debutant Emile Heskey.

 In the final warm-up match before the Euro 2000 tournament, Phillips failed to score in a 2–1 victory against Malta, with the BBC describing him as having "that slightly desperate look of all fringe players who have been left precious little time to impress".
 Despite this, Phillips was selected by Keegan as part of the England squad for Euro 2000, but he remained an unused substitute.

 In his final appearance for England, he came on as a half-time substitute in a friendly against the Netherlands on 13 February 2002, in which he had a chance to equalise when he forced keeper Edwin van der Sar into an error; Van der Sar then produced a point-blank save from David Beckham's follow-up.

 Personal life

 Phillips is married to Julie.
-They have four children: Millie, twins Toby and Tia, and Alfie.
+They have four children.

 Phillips' cousin-in-law is Labour politician Jess Phillips.